MaxOdinokiy/MaxOdinokiy/README.md

 ### Hi there 👋

-### I'm Max and I am looking for a Python Developer job
+### I'm Max and here is my projects.
+You're welcome!
 _________________________________________

 ### My stack: